apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/fnsBlob.md

 ABFS Driver by default is designed to work with DFS Endpoint only which primarily supports HNS Enabled Accounts only.
-However, azure services does not recommended to interact with FNS accounts using DFS Endpoint as the behavior is not determined.
+However, azure services does not recommended to interact with FNS accounts using DFS Endpoint.

 To enable ABFS Driver to work with FNS Accounts, Support for Blob Endpoint is being added.
 ABFS Driver will only allow FNS Accounts to be accessed using Blob Endpoint.